ward-framework/ward/README.md

-### The documentation is not available for now, the project is still in early stages.
+### The full documentation is not available for now, the project is still in early stages.

 <!-- PROJECT LOGO -->
 <br />